CDCgov/NEDSS-Modernization/apps/report-execution/README.md

 ### Code Formatting and Linting

-This project uses [Ruff](https://docs.astral.sh/ruff/) for linting and formatting.
+This project uses [Ruff](https://docs.astral.sh/ruff/) (also created by Astral, the makers of uv) for linting and formatting.

 **Check for issues:**
 ```bash